 Calculate Your Expected Mortgage Payment

 Home loan calculators abound online and are great tools for assessing your likely monthly mortgage payment.
 Type 'home loan calculator' into your favorite browser and you'll find plenty of options!
 It’s also a good idea to shop around to find the best mortgage rates.
 If you search online using terms like ‘compare current mortgage rates,’ you can review the published rates from many home loan companies.
 You just plug in data such as a zip code for the area in which you’re house hunting, purchase price, down payment amount, percent, and loan term.

 The payment will depend on the current interest rates for that day (and remember, they fluctuate constantly), your down payment amount, the term of the loan, and other factors.
 Be sure you account for homeowner insurance payments, property taxes, escrow funds, and potentially, mortgage insurance to accurately determine your payment calculation.

 Understand Typical Closing Costs in Your State

 Do research in your area on typical closing costs in dollars.
 Closing costs may include appraisal and inspection fees, underwriting, processing, and application fees, report costs for credit scores and home inspection, brokerage and attorney fees, and more.
-You can negotiate these fees, sometimes with your lender, or with the home seller.
+You can sometimes negotiate these fees with your lender or the home seller.